Two Models for Community Membership (Core & Seed)

-Enroll in Rishonim and BKS
+Enroll in Rishonim and BKS (Youth Education)

-Rishonim and BKS are open to children of members.
+Rishonim and BKS are open to core members.
 We are striving to build a new type of Jewish community beyond the classroom walls.
 We want our children to feel connected to each other at services, events, and all our community celebrations.
 Tuition varies by program.
 To enroll your child(ren), use the forms located here.
 Don’t forget the emergency form!